The Community Projects of Havre de Grace (CPo HdG), Inc.,

 Contestants are required to deliver a

-The top 6 (3 middle and 3 high school students) will be required to
+The top six (three middle and three high school students) will be required to

 present their speeches on the day of the event and compete for the scholarship by category.